HimanshuChauhan007/dns-dns-over-tls-proxy/README.md

 This Docker container runs a simple DNS-to-DNS-over-TLS proxy that forwards DNS queries to DNS-over-TLS servers of Google and Cloudflare.

+## Requirements

+- Docker

 ## Usage

+1. Clone this repository:

 ### Building the Docker Image
 docker build -t dns-proxy .